 Dubowitz and Takeyh argue that designating the IRGC a terrorist group would weaken the IRGC’s “financial empire”—a prerequisite, they write, for “stabiliz[ing] the Middle East.”
 But the IRGC is already one of the most sanctioned entities in the world—a fact that the 2015 nuclear deal did little to change.
 What is more, the U.S. Department of the Treasury’s Office of Foreign Assets Control, or OFAC, has designated the IRGC for its involvement in Iran’s ballistic missile program, its human rights abuses around Iran’s June 2009 presidential election, and its disruption and monitoring of Iranian citizens’ communications, imposing the same sanctions as would follow from a terrorist designation under Executive Order 13224.
 Designating the IRGC a terrorist group under the executive order would thus duplicate current U.S. sanctions.

 The Office of Foreign Assets Control also administers and enforces tough secondary sanctions on the IRGC, punishing foreign banks and firms implicated in transactions involving the guards or its designated affiliates with exclusion from the U.S. market.
-Those restrictions go beyond those that a terrorist designation would produce: whereas a terrorist designation would freeze the assets of the IRGC and any of its designated affiliates that came within the United States or into the control of an American entity, the existing secondary sanctions limit the doing business with Iran have shown caution in their approach.
+Those restrictions go beyond those that a terrorist designation would produce: whereas a terrorist designation would freeze the assets of the IRGC and any of its designated affiliates that came within the United States or into the control of an American entity, the existing secondary sanctions limit the activities of non-U.S. individuals and entities who might consider dealing with the IRGC, creating an effective worldwide boycott of the group.
+Few foreign companies have bet against the United States’ enforcement of those sanctions.
+Firms interested in doing business with Iran have shown caution in their approach.